Towards Understanding Sparse Filtering: A Theoretical Perspective: Theoretical Analysis of Sparse Filtering

-Since sparse filtering does not try to explicitly model the distribution of the original data we hypothesize that it must implicitly preserve information about the pdf $p(X)$.
-We hypothesize that sparse filtering preserves the information conveyed by the pdf $p(X)$ through the proxy of the preservation of data structure.
+Since sparse filtering does not try to explicitly model the distribution of the original data we hypothesize that it must implicitly preserve information about the pdf $p(X)$ through the proxy of the preservation of data structure.
 The geometric structure of the data in the original space $\mathbb{R}^{O}$ constitutes a set of realizations of the random variable $X$ through which we can estimate the pdf $p(X)$.
 Preserving relationships of neighborhoodness (under a given metric) allows us to preserve information conveyed by the pdf $p(X)$: regions of high density and low density in the domain of $p(X)$ can be maintained by preserving relationships of neighborhoodness in the domain of $p(Z)$.
 Thus, preservation of the geometric structure under a chosen metric may act as a proxy for the maximization of mutual information $I[X;Z]$.